Elaine R Kelly

 Fiction:

 My novel shows Mariamne in the group with the earliest followers of Jesus.
 I imagine her as a young woman in her late teens, able to speak both Aramaic and Greek.
-Philip is her guardian and arranges her betrothal to Nathanael and his own betrothal to a woman named Talia.
+Philip is her guardian and arranges her betrothal to Nathanael.
+It is fictional that Philip marries a woman named Talia and that Mariamne is betrothed to Nathanael.
+It is fictional that Philip marries a Greek woman named Talia who converts to Judaism and to The Way.

 Marie of Magdala: (Marie is a variation of Mary)